jamen/elixir-wasm/README.md

 > Build and compile WASM IR for Elixir

-Defines an [IR](https://en.wikipedia.org/wiki/Intermediate_representation) for [Web Assembly](http://webassembly.org/) in Elixir, and functions for parsing and compiling `.wasm` binaries from it.
-The WASM IR is inspired from [Elixir's quoted expressions](http://elixir-lang.org/getting-started/meta/quote-and-unquote.html) and [Erlang's absform](http://erlang.org/doc/apps/erts/absform.html) so it is familiar :smile:
+A module that encodes an [IR](https://en.wikipedia.org/wiki/Intermediate_representation) [for Web Assembly](http://webassembly.org/) that is inspired from [Elixir's quoted expressions](http://elixir-lang.org/getting-started/meta/quote-and-unquote.html) and [Erlang's absform](http://erlang.org/doc/apps/erts/absform.html) so it is familiar :smile:

 **Note:** This is untested and very unstable.
 Not production ready